 With that out of the way, how to get here?
 The A4 highway runs right through Kraków connecting it to Berlin (via Katowice, Opole and Wrocław) to the west and Tarnów to the east (though further expansion of this road is planned).
 While the 80km stretch east to Tarnów is still currently toll-free, a 10zł toll is paid when you enter the motorway in the direction of Katowice, and again when you exit.

 Driving around the city itself is incredibly frustrating with constant roadwork being done, one-way streets and seemingly available streets requiring a permit to drive down: violate this last rule and the chances of getting a fine are incredibly high, whether you’ve realised your infraction or not.
 Kraków’s road network is not at all adequate for the volume of cars on its roads and parking is yet another challenge.
 Put it all together and we recommend you ditch your vehicle in favour of public transportation at the first opportunity.

-A better option is ditching your whip in one of the city's centrally-located guarded parking lots, which we list below.
+A better option than circling around Kraków's narrow streets searching for a parking space amongst incoherent signage is to just ditching your whip in one of the city's centrally-located public parking lots, which we list below.